 Instructions

-- Separate the eggs into whites and yolks, set the yolks aside for making the custard later.6 Eggs
+- Separate the eggs into whites and yolks, set the yolks aside for making the custard later.6 Large Eggs

 - Use two spoons to shape your meringue into whatever shape you like, I just passed the meringue back and forth between the spoons to make smooth edges.